 This topic examines the spatial distribution of metropolitan, regional, rural and remote places in Australia, and the factors that have contributed to this.
+Learning will include:

-• Social, historical, environmental, economic and political influences on metropolitan, regional, rural and remote places in
+• Social, historical, environmental, economic and political influences on metropolitan, regional, rural and remote places in Australia.